The 7 Lessons I Learned to Reinvent Myself

 I was growing an entrepreneurial spirit and started working different gigs and starting cool ventures and adventures worldwide.

 Failures became like the mystical sage teaching me lessons.
 I grew depth through living karmas of lifetimes.

-If I had stayed in one place — got a job and tried to live normal, I would never have learned the deepest lessons and gained depth.
+If I had stayed in one place — got a job, and tried to live normally, I would never have learned the deepest lessons and gained depth.